csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 We assume for now that writes are performed on all replicas, requiring all sites containing replicas to be available.
 However, the major benefit of the majority protocol is that it can be extended to deal with site failures, as we shall see in Section 19.6.1.
 The protocol also deals with replicated data in a decentralized manner, thus avoiding the drawbacks of central control.
 However, it suffers from these disadvantages:

 - **Implementation**.
 The majority protocol is more complicated to implement than are the previous schemes.
-It requires at least 2(_n/_2 + 1) messages for handling lock requests and at least (_n/_2 + 1) messages for handling unlock requests.
+It requires at least 2(n/2 + 1) messages for handling lock requests and at least (n/2 + 1) messages for handling unlock requests.

 - **Deadlock handling**.
 In addition to the problem of global deadlocks due to the use of a distributed-lock-manager approach, it is possible for a deadlock to occur even if only one data item is being locked.
 As an illustration, consider a system with four sites and full replication.
 Suppose that transactions _T_~1~ and _T_~2~ wish to lock data item _Q_ in exclusive mode.
-Transaction _T_1 may succeed in locking _Q_ at sites _S_~1~ and _S_~3~, while transaction _T_2 may succeed in locking _Q_ at sites _S_~2~ and _S_~4~\.
+Transaction _T_~1~ may succeed in locking _Q_ at sites _S_~1~ and _S_~3~, while transaction _T_~2~ may succeed in locking _Q_ at sites _S_~2~ and _S_~4~\.
 Each then must wait to acquire the third lock; hence, a deadlock has occurred.
 Luckily, we can avoid such deadlocks with relative ease, by requiring all sites to request locks on the replicas of a data item in the same predetermined order.

 #### 19.5.1.5 Biased Protocol

 The **biased protocol** is another approach to handling replication.
-The difference from the majority protocol is that requests for shared locks are given more favor- able treatment than requests for exclusive locks.
+The difference from the majority protocol is that requests for shared locks are given more favorable treatment than requests for exclusive locks.

 - **Shared locks**.
 When a transaction needs to lock data item _Q_, it simply requests a lock on _Q_ from the lock manager at one site that contains a replica of _Q_.